 Patients should see a General Dental Practitioner for initial assessment and advice on treatment (see above).

-The Commissioning Guide (3) advises that consideration should be given to referring a patient to local Oral & Maxillofacial services (via dentist or via eRS) if they meet any of the following criteria:
+The Commissioning Guide (3) advises that consideration should be given to referring a patient to local Oral & Maxillofacial services (via dentist referral or via GP referral using eRS) if they meet any of the following criteria:

 Referral Forms